Mastering Workforce Management: Strategies And Solutions

 a.
 Implementation Complexity

-Integrating a WFM system can be a complex and time-consuming process, requiring careful planning and resources.
+Integrating a WFM system can be complex and time-consuming, requiring careful planning and resources.

 b.
 Cost

-Acquiring and maintaining a robust WFM solution can involve significant upfront and ongoing costs for software, hardware, and training.
+Acquiring and maintaining a robust WFM solution can involve significant upfront and ongoing software, hardware, and training costs.

 c.
 Resistance to Change